top of page

 Consultant for arts organizations

-I've served as an arts administrator for over three decades as a music school administrator and concert producer and presenter by:
+I've served as an arts administrator for over three decades by:

 • Leading: a music department, a year-round concert series, and a nationally accredited community school